 If you have naloxone (also known as Narcan®) on hand and know how to use it, go ahead and administer it.
 This will buy half an hour to 90 minutes to give medical personnel plenty of time to respond.

-Ultimately you’d want to encourage this person to seek some sort of detox for heroin addiction, so the cycle of abuse doesn’t continue and they can seek recovery.
+Ultimately you’d want to encourage this person to seek some sort of detox for heroin addiction in their heroin addiction rehab journey, so the cycle of abuse doesn’t continue and they can seek recovery.

 What NOT to Do in The Case of an Overdose